DCX-Team-knowledge/SFDC-Dev-Best-Practices/Best_Practices/Apex_Standards/README.md

 - **Throw Custom Exceptions:** Create and throw custom exceptions for unique cases to improve readability and provide clearer error messages.
   Example: [Custom Exception Example](../Apex_Standards/Examples.js#L68)
+- **Use multiple try-catch blocks** for different operations if they require distinct error handling, ensuring that you can handle different errors more effectively.
+- **Propagate unhandled exceptions** if they do not require handling at the current level, allowing higher-level systems to manage the error.
+- **Always log detailed exceptions** for further debugging and analysis to ensure issues can be traced and resolved quickly.

 ## Common Apex Exception Handling Patterns